janetlayne2/SparseStruct/README.md

 ```
 where:
 * --weighted is a Boolean indicator whether the input graph contains weighted edges
+* --stop is a Boolean indicator whether the algorithm will stop at convergence rather than go to a user input depth
 * --rep is the desired final dimensionality of the node representations
 * --depth is the number of iterations, which corresponds to the depth of neighborhood exploration upon which each node's representation is based (note that if stop = True then the algorithm will run to convergence regardless of depth input)
 For example: